VAWG COVID-19 Remobilization

 A. Commander’s Intent:

-• The remobilization team is working on plans to ensure the risk of COVID-19 transmission is mitigated to the maximum extent possible, while operating in alignment with our federal, state, and local partners.
+• The remobilization team is continuing to provide plans to ensure the risk of COVID-19 transmission is mitigated to the maximum extent possible, while operating in alignment with our federal, state, and local partners.

-• All participation in CAP activities is fully up to the member and their comfort level – your participation is not required if you do not feel it is safe to do so.
+• All participation in CAP activities is fully up to the member and their comfort level –participation is not required if a member does not feel it is safe to do so.
 Virtual accommodations will be made where possible.

 B. Concept of Operations